Associate Degree in Interior Decoration and Design

 Folio: You are required to submit a folio of work.

-The folio should contain a maximum of 6-8 pieces that reflect concept and finished skills in drawing, problem solving, and creative use of colour, communication and 3D/spatial thinking and a print out of a computer generated project displaying skills of digital competency.
+The folio should contain a maximum of 6–8 bodies of your work that reflect both conceptual and finished skills in drawing, problem solving, creative use of colour, communication and 3D/spatial thinking.
+At least one body of work must be a computer generated project displaying digital skills.

 To study this program you will need to complete one of the following English proficiency tests: